mattbarker016/jukeboxd/README.md

 ### Deleting reviews

 There’s no way to delete reviews in the app.
 I don’t know why a user would want to, but our beta testers have been demanding it, as they’ve added hundreds of reviews for this one Daft Punk album and want to get rid of at least some of them!

+## That's All, Folks!

+Let me know if you have any questions!
+I'm as excited as you are to see you complete this app, and where you can take it from here 💙